evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 ### Sound system

-One type of sound system is available for the KGM Torres EVX.
+The KGM Torres EVX comes equipped with one sound system option:

-- With the KGM, you get six speakers with a max system output of 100 watts.
+- **KGM**: This system features six speakers and delivers a maximum output of 100 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights